 It was an honor to be invited to Motivate MD University.
 If you have any questions, or would like additional information to support my candidacy, please feel free to contact me at email@example.com / (123) 456-7890.

-Currently an Emergency Medicine Physician in New Orleans.
+Currently an Emergency Medicine Resident in New Orleans.

 Hi!
 My name is Akosua and I am currently a third-year medical student at The University of Chicago Pritzker School of Medicine.
 I received my Bachelor’s degree from Northeastern University in 2016 and graduated summa cum laude.
 Mentorship has been and continues to be an important part of my life.
 In college, I was part of an organization called Empowering, Encouraging, Eliminating Barriers in which I was a mentor to high school girls interested in STEM careers.
 As a first-year medical student, I was paired with a UChicago undergraduate student through the Minority Association of Premedical Students and have been mentoring her since then.
 The summer after my first year, I was paired with a student who was completing a pipeline program here at Pritzker and I have been mentoring her since then.
 I have also acted as a mentor informally to several undergraduate students who applied during the 2020-2021 cycle, all of whom have been accepted to various medical schools.
 I was a non-traditional applicant.
 I took two years off after undergrad to engage in research at The Johns Hopkins Hospital.
 My projects focused on exploring the effects of a global, systemic injury in rodent models to mimic premature birth in humans.
 I was able to publish a few original science and review papers during this time.
 I am currently taking a year off to complete a Master’s in Public Health at the Johns Hopkins Bloomberg School of Public Health.
 I am incredibly excited to be a part of the Motivate MD team.
 I know firsthand how important it is to have guidance during this process and look forward to helping you with your pre-med journey!

 Hey Everyone!
-My name is Anuj, and I am currently a fourth-year medical students at the University of New England Osteopathic Medicine.
+My name is Anuj, and I am an Anesthesiology resident at Dartmouth-Hitchcock Medical Center.
+I formerly attended the University of New England College of Osteopathic Medicine.
 Prior to beginning medical school, I completed my undergraduate degree at the University of Connecticut in Physiology and Neurobiology, and followed that with a Master in Physiology at Georgetown University.
-I am excited to have matched at my #1 choice for residency this year, and will begin my journey at Dartmouth-Hitchcock Medical Center in Anesthesiology!

 Throughout my collegiate education I have followed one rule – pursue your passion and find yourself in every activity; I truly believe these are the activities that hold the most meaning.
 Growing up right outside of Boston, Massachusetts, arguably the city of champions, I have always gravitated towards sports – I enjoy not only watching, but also playing sports including football and baseball.
 I devote a lot of my free time biking, hiking, and spending time in the general outdoors.
 Having this being my hobby, I naturally combined it with my undergraduate and graduate degrees, but also my passion in medicine, and further participating in many extracurricular, research, and leadership activities.
 I devoted much time into Special Olympics of Connecticut and Maine enjoying spreading the joy of sports, but also working with this unique population advocating for awareness in medical discrepancies through clinical research.
 As for research, I lived out my dream and participated in several research projects at the National Football League (NFL) – even getting to go the NFL Headquarters in NYC for the Award Gala!
 Further, I continued to explore my interests and have published several research articles and projects pertaining to medical innovation, public health issues, and recently, the Novel COVID-19 Virus.
 I have conducted research at Boston Children’s Hospital, but also through recognized fellowships grants as a medical student, and with national, and international research teams.